Due Diligence is Critical

 Beyond operations, there are also administrative factors such as technician injury claims, property damage, vehicular claims, delinquent sales tax, income tax and payroll tax filings, cash transactions coming in and going out of the business, etc. These are some intangible factors that shape and define the quality of a business being targeted for acquisition.

-A proper evaluation of these intangibles often are overlooked or not properly evaluated in the context of the quality of the business being purchased.
-A buyer should use due diligence to examine these aspects as a meaningful component of decision making, because they could mean the difference between getting sucked into a mess or gaining a solid platform for sustained growth.
+A proper evaluation of these intangibles often is overlooked or not properly evaluated in the context of the quality of the business being purchased.
+A buyer should use due diligence to examine these aspects as a meaningful component of decision making because they could mean the difference between getting sucked into a mess or gaining a solid platform for sustained growth.

 Due Diligence: The Ballad of the Balance Sheet